nguyen-v/KDT_Hierarchical_KiBot/README.md

 5. Create a new project with:

     **File → New Project From Template** and select `KDT_Hierarchical_KiBot`

+> [!CAUTION]
+> Under Linux, the ```.github``` folder from the template needs to be copied at the root of the project directory, as it is not copied when creating a project from a template in KiCad.

 6. Create a new `dev` branch.
 This will be the working branch.